GeorgeLychock/georgelychock-career/README.md

         -   Smartphone first design; to replicate a native app as closely as possible
         -   Re-work Smartphone UX into a desktop experience
         -   wireframes for both scenarios need to be approved prior to prod dev (dev can spend up to 5% of BP budget prior to approval)
-        -   Site navigation needs to be simple, no dropdowns
+        -   Site navigation needs to be simple, no dropdowns, no nav button on smartphone view
-        -   Alt text all links and images
 -   ### Structure Reqs
     -   Desire to have Home landing page non-scrolling on all viewports, this might not be attainable, and it may be more desirable to have scrolling on desktop but non-scrolling on smartphone, team will iterate to finalize this requirement
     -   Three (3) screen max click path to any content on the site